 What funding opportunities are available for history graduate students and how do I apply for them?
 See our Funding page for more information on what funding is available for graduate students.

 What major fields/concentrations does the department offer?
-Beginning Fall 2021, the graduate program will offer four concentrations in the History of the Americas (which comprises US, Latin America, the Caribbean/Atlantic World), World History to 1500, World History since 1500, and Digital Humanities and Public History.
+Beginning Fall 2023, the graduate program will offer three concentrations in the History of the Americas (which comprises US, Latin America, the Caribbean/Atlantic World), World History to 1500, and World History since 1500.
 Students are able to minor in fields such as Gender & Sexuality, Race & Ethnicity, Imperialism, and Material Culture.
 For more information on the degree requirements for each concentration, please visit the History MA catalog and History PhD catalog.

 Am I required to know a foreign language?
 It depends.
 Starting in Fall 2022, there will no longer be a universal foreign language requirement for both our MA and PhD.
 Some fields, however, do require significant language skills, since their main primary and/or secondary source bases will be in foreign languages.
 All students should consult with their advisors after admission to determine if they need to obtain or demonstrate foreign language proficiency to complete their degrees.
 Additionally, MA students who wish to go on for a PhD should consult with their advisor and the main faculty in their concentration to determine if they should be focusing their time and effort on language training in addition to their regular History coursework.
 Although USF has limited opportunities for language training, there are numerous external grants and training programs across the world that can help you gain skills in a wide variety of languages.